ecavan/poker_hand_probabilities/README.md

 ```
 pip install pokerprobs
 ```
-(or download the repo and run pip install -e .)
+(or download the repo, cd into it and run pip install -e .; if not try the same with pip3)

 The cards are input and output as, for example, 12h,9d,3c; where h,d,c,s represent the suits hearts, diamonds, clubs and spades and 11,12,13,14 represent the jack, queen, king and ace respectively.
 There are three modules.
 After installing you can run:

 ```

 >>> import pokerprobs
 >>> pokerprobs.print_game(num_players)
 ```